Baltoli/project-docs/notes/writeups/tesla_ltl_map.md

 the solution is.
 Key will be properly characterising when to perform the lookahead checking on future events (or a completely different formulation of the checking algorithm that makes things conceptually neater!).

+## Correctness and Completeness

+Currently, the checker will determine whether or not the trace is *correct* with regard to the TESLA model.
+Correctness captures the idea that the trace can be described by the model (that is, some subset of the trace is validated by the model).
+Completeness will aim to capture the idea that every event in the trace is accounted for by an assertion - if we have an event that can occur without being accounted for, then there would be a runtime failure.

+To check completeness, what we need to implement is:
+* Tag each event in a trace with `false`
+* Compute the set of all subexpressions for the root expression being checked.
+* For each event in the trace, if it matches *any* of the subexpressions, then keep it as `false`.
+Otherwise, it's a "don't care" expression that can be marked as `true`.
+* Then in the correctness check, when we successfully match a basic subexpression, tag the corresponding event as `true`.
+* If any events remain `false` after checking, then they are not accounted for and the analysis is unsafe.

+Tagging mechanism seems to work, but need to roll back in the event of failure.
+Turns out that we didn't actually need to roll back - the solution was actually to just use a copy on the initial tagging phase (as it relied on `CheckState` itself).